vstharani8/gitlab/README.md

       ```
       export GITLAB_HOME=/opt/gitlab
       ```
 * Go to that folder where you clone the repo.
-Run the below command to install the GitLab service as a container
+Make sure docker-compose.yml file exists in the folder and run the below command to install the GitLab service as a container.
     ```
     docker-compose up -d
     ```